 The Company prohibits all forms of harassment including sexual harassment and other hostile behavior, such as bullying and intimidation.
-Harassment - whether verbal, visual or physical - has the potential to harm an individual as well as interfere with his or her work performance.
+Harassment - whether verbal, visual or physical - has the potential to harm an individual as well as interfere with their work performance.